-Celebrating her birthday Tuesday, Kathie Lee Gifford invited brothers Pete and Nick Trintafilos from Dundalk's Costas Inn back to the "Today" show for a demonstration on the proper way to eat hard shell crabs.
+Celebrating her birthday Tuesday, Kathie Lee Gifford invited brothers Pete and Nick Trintafilos from Dundalk's back to the "Today" show for a demonstration on the proper way to eat hard shell crabs.

 Kathie Lee, as Hoda Kotb noted while introducing the Trintafilos brothers, is right at home cracking open hard shell crabs.
 Kathie Lee grew up in Bowie, MD, and attended Bowie High School.
 Tuesday was also her birthday, making the visit from a couple of Maryland seafood restaurant owners that much more appropriate.

-At the start of the show, Kathie Lee said she was planning to order crabs from her favorite Baltimore restaurant—the Costas Inn—for a crab feast to celebrate her birthday.
+At the start of the show, Kathie Lee said she was planning to order crabs from her favorite Baltimore restaurant—for a crab feast to celebrate her birthday.

 "They ship them!"
 Kathie Lee said.